Subscribe to updates

 Allocation of Funding for Drug and Alcohol Services

-The Cabinet will consider the allocation of a confirmed three-year grant from the Office for Health Improvement and Disparities for drug and alcohol prevention, treatment, and recovery services.
-This funding, which will be consolidated within the Public Health Grant from 2026/27, amounts to £4,459,268 for 2026/27, with indicative allocations of £4,708,564 for 2027/28 and £4,982,360 for 2028/29.
-A portion of this funding will be awarded to the current provider, Turning Point, via a Deed of Variation to their existing Substance Misuse Services Agreement.
-Turning Point will receive £1,647,101 in 2026/27 and up to £1,890,111 in 2027/28 to continue enhanced drug and alcohol services.
-Cabinet is being asked to approve this funding for the next two financial years, with further approval to be sought if the services agreement is extended.
-This funding aligns with the national drug strategy, 'Harm to Hope', and aims to increase treatment places, support recovery, and develop the workforce.
+The Cabinet agreed to allocate a portion of the confirmed three-year Public Health grant funding for drug and alcohol prevention, treatment, and recovery to the incumbent provider, Turning Point.
+This funding, consolidated within the Public Health Grant from 2026/27, amounts to £4,459,268 for 2026/27, with indicative allocations of £4,708,564 for 2027/28 and £4,982,360 for 2028/29.
+A Deed of Variation to the existing Substance Misuse Services Agreement will be used to allocate £1,647,101 to Turning Point in 2026/27 and up to £1,890,111 in 2027/28.
+This funding will maintain and enhance existing drug and alcohol services, aligning with the national drug strategy 'Harm to Hope' and addressing local needs.
+The decision to allocate funding for 2026/27 and 2027/28 was made, with further approval to be sought for any potential extension of the agreement beyond this period.

 -